Assets¶

 clustercolumn - Location required: Every asset must have a valid location code

-- Relations not included: Application assignments and connections must be managed in the workspace
+- Relations not included: Application assignments, connections, financial links, and attachments must be managed in the workspace

 Troubleshooting¶